-References: Records Search, conducted by the Central California Information Center, dated December 26, 2024; Stanislaus County General Plan and Support Documentation1.
+References: Records Search, conducted by the Central California Information Center, dated December 26, 2024; Stanislaus County General Plan and Support Documentation.

-XIX. projec UTILITIES AND SERVICE SYSTEMS Would the t: Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact a) Require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects? x b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years? х c) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? х d) Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals? х

-Comply with federal, state, and local management e) and reduction statutes and regulations related to Х solid waste?
+XIX. projec UTILITIES AND SERVICE SYSTEMS Would the t: Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact a) Require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects? x b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years? x c) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? x d) x e) Comply with federal, state, and local management and reduction statutes and regulations related to solid waste? x

-Limitations on providing services have not been identified.
-The project includes demolition of existing site Discussion: improvements and adding two parcels to the development footprint of an approved but not-yet-constructed glass storage facility.
-The two added parcels are proposed to be developed with pavement for additional outdoor storage and will accommodate a shift of the approved stormwater drainage basin to better accommodate truck circulation on-site.
+Discussion: Limitations on providing services have not been identified.
+The project includes demolition of existing site improvements and adding two parcels to the development footprint of an approved but not-yet-constructed glass storage facility.
+The two added parcels are proposed to be developed with a storm drainage basin, with the remaining areas proposed to be pavedment for additional outdoor storage and will accommodate a shift of the approved stormwater drainage basin to better to accommodate truck circulation on-site.
 No new construction is proposed as part of this project.

 The existing site is served by City of Modesto for sewer and water service and the expansion is proposed to be served by the City of Modesto for municipal sewer and water services.
 The approved project was referred to the Department of Environmental Resources (DER) Environmental Health and Groundwater Divisions who responded indicating that all necessary permits would be necessary for the destruction or relocation of all on-site wastewater treatment system (OWTS) impacted by the project, in accordance with DER review and approval.
-These development standards will be applied to the 31-parcel development footprint if the subject request is approved.
+These development standards will be applied to the 31-parcel development footprint project if the subject request is approved.

-The project site is in the service boundary of Modesto Irrigation District (MID) who responded to the project indicating that an existing abandoned 30-inch concrete pipeline within former Lateral No. 1 right-of-way should be removed, saw cut, and plugged as needed, requested easements remain in place to protect existing high voltage electrical overhead infrastructure within and adjacent to the project area, and requested that any relocation or installation of electrical facilities conform to MID's Electric Service Rules, as required by the Electrical Engineering Department.
+The project site is in the service boundary of Modesto Irrigation District (MID) whose comments provided to the approved 2023 GPA REZ project will be carried over to the proposed project, responded to the project indicating that an existing abandoned 30-inch concrete pipeline within former Lateral No. 1 right-of-way should be removed, saw cut, and plugged as needed, requested easements remain in place to protect existing high voltage electrical overhead infrastructure within and adjacent to the project area, and requested that any relocation or installation of electrical facilities conform to MID's Electric Service Rules, as required by the Electrical Engineering Department.
 Additionally, they requested adequate dust control during any future construction, and that prior to issuance of a building permit for any new construction, the full set of construction plans should be submitted to their Electrical Engineering Department for review.
 These comments will be added to the project as Development Standards.